What is DaTscan and how is it used?

 |Reader D, n = 185||92 (87, 96)||93 (76, 99)|

 |Reader E, n = 185||94 (90, 97)||93 (76, 99)|

-Instruct patients to increase their level of hydration prior to and after receiving DaTscan and to void frequently for the first 48 hours following DaTscan administration.
+Instruct patients to drink a sufficient amount of water prior to and after receiving DATSCAN and to void frequently for the first 48 hours following DATSCAN administration [see DOSAGE AND ADMINISTRATION].